luispablo/common-reducers/README.md

 and then dispatch like any redux-act action:

 dispatch(setParam({key: "value"}));
-dispatch(setFetchingFunction({functionName: 0.5})); // This could be a progress value
-dispatch(removeFetchingFunction("functionName")); // Use the exact same function name you provided when setting
+dispatch(setFetchingFunction({dummyFunc: 0.5})); // This could be a progress value, and 'dummyFunc' is the function that invoked the server dispatch(removeFetchingFunction("dummyFunc")); // Use the exact same function name you provided when setting
 ```

-and when you want to know if a certain function is fetching data, do this:
+and when you want to know if a certain function is fetching data, then you have the helper function isFetching:

 ```
-store.application.isFetching("functionName")
+import { isFetching } from "common-reducers";

+const isDummyFuncFetching = isFetching(store.application, "dummyFunc"); // here you know if dummyFunc is still fetching or has already ended.
 ```

 ## A 'messages' reducer